SkinXXX/skinxxx/doc/README.md

-COLX Core
+SKIN Core
 =====================

 Setup
 ---------------------
-[COLX Core](http://colx.org/wallet) is the original COLX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of COLX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[SKIN Core](http://skin.org/wallet) is the original SKIN client and it builds the backbone of the network.
+However, it downloads and stores the entire history of SKIN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run COLX on your native platform.
+The following are some helpful notes on how to run SKIN on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/colx-qt (GUI, 32-bit) or bin/32/colxd (headless, 32-bit)
+- bin/32/skin-qt (GUI, 32-bit) or bin/32/skind (headless, 32-bit)
-- bin/64/colx-qt (GUI, 64-bit) or bin/64/colxd (headless, 64-bit)
+- bin/64/skin-qt (GUI, 64-bit) or bin/64/skind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run colx-qt.exe.
+Unpack the files into a directory, and then run skin-qt.exe.

 ### OSX

-Drag COLX-Qt to your applications folder, and then run COLX-Qt.
+Drag SKIN-Qt to your applications folder, and then run SKIN-Qt.

 ### Need Help?

-* See the documentation at the [COLX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [SKIN Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [COLX Forum](http://forum.colx.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SKIN Forum](http://forum.skin.org/).
-* Join one of our Slack groups [COLX Slack Groups](https://colx.org/slack-logins/).
+* Join one of our Slack groups [SKIN Slack Groups](https://skin.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build COLX on your native platform.
+The following are developer notes on how to build SKIN on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)